-Theophany follows in succession: the Nativity of Our Lord (December 25), the Synaxis of the Theotokos (December 26), the Circumcision of Our Lord & Commemoration of St. Basil the Great Archbishop (January 1).
+Theophany follows in succession: the Nativity of Our Lord (December 25), the Synaxis of the Theotokos (December 26), St. Stephen Protomartyr (December 27), and the Circumcision of Our Lord & Commemoration of St. Basil the Great Archbishop (January 1).

 Theophany in the Eastern churches is associated with spiritual enlightenment, renewal of all creation, and most importantly, the sanctification of the Jordan water, as in the water for all to be saved through baptism.
 Baptism is victory over the darkness of sin, in which the elements of light and water are the visible outward symbols of spiritual illumination, purification and cleansing.

 An alternate name sometimes used interchangeably with Theophany is Epiphany.
 This also refers to a manifestation, in this case the prefix “epi” meaning above, as manifestation from above.
-The only distinction usually made between Theophany and Epiphany is one of emphasis.
 The primary focus of Epiphany in the Latin rite differs from the primary focus of Epiphany or Theophany in the Eastern rite.
-The term Epiphany is mainly associated in the Latin rite (Roman) church with the appearance of the Magi to the Christ Child.
+The term Epiphany is mainly associated in the Latin rite church with the appearance of the Magi to the Christ Child.
 Many simply refer to it as “Three Kings”.
 The Roman Catholic church adopted the feast from the Eastern origins of the Church, and in current practice in the United States celebrates on the Sunday between Jan 2 and 8.